We are a local pickup only nursery. Please select location at checkout.

 Habitat: The species is found in damper prairies, woodland edges, roadside ditches, stream banks, and low spots with a bit of moisture.

-More: This cultivar blooms earlier and shorter than 'Henry Eilers' which gets up to 6' tall, attractive to pollinators, has vanilla-scented leaves, deer resistant, long bloom period, good cut flower, more perennial than other rudbeckias
+More: This cultivar blooms earlier and shorter than 'Henry Eilers' which gets up to 6' tall.
+Both are attractive to pollinators, have vanilla-scented leaves, are deer resistant, with a long bloom period, make a good cut flower, and are more perennial than other rudbeckias.

 Image credit: Van Berkum Nursery